Ingan121/ModernActiveDesktop/docs/README.md

     * Mac OS 7?
     * Also if I implement the Win3 theme, I should make a separate visual style selector in the appearance control panel, like the one in XP
 * Support multi-display background wallpaper configuration?
+* Split some large scripts of MAD apps into separate files for better maintainability
+    * Especially the Visualizer, ChannelViewer, and Appearance MADConf
+* Convert some of the scripts to ES6 modules

 ## Notes
 * ModernActiveDesktop is primarily optimized for Chromium 124 and higher.
 Some features may not work or look well on other browsers.